ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 wait
+  Configuring wait used by the :ref:`zos_operator <zos_operator_module>` module has been deprecated and will be removed in ibm.ibm_zos_core collection.

+  Setting this option will yield no change, it is deprecated.

   Wait for the Job to finish and capture the output.
 Default is false.

   When *wait* is false or absent, the module will wait up to 10 seconds for the job to start, but will not wait for the job to complete.